 Do you have a question?
 Reach out, we can help.

-Regional Hospice and Palliative Care has been serving the Washington, CT area since 1983 because we believe each person deserves to live their last days with dignity.
+Regional Hospice has been serving the Washington, CT area since 1983 because we believe each person deserves to live their last days with dignity.
 We understand the importance of cultivating a peaceful environment for those in end-of-life care within their own homes or nursing facility.
 Our compassionate staff is there for your family to be the emotional or spiritual support needed during this time.

 Our Center for Comfort Care and Healing is new and the only private suite hospice care center in Connecticut.
 Here, we offer the same personalized and compassionate care with the advanced technology available to us in a medical facility.
 Because of this new facility, we’re now able to offer compassionate hospice care both in your home or residence as well as in our center.